SillyTavern/SillyTavern-Docs/Extras Installation/Installation.md

 * Decide which modules you want to add to your Python command line.
 * They will be used in the next step.

-**NOTE: There must be `no spaces at all in the module list!`**
+**NOTE: There must be `no spaces at all in your Python command's module list!`**

 ### StartExtras Server

-1. While still in your command prompt window: `python server.py --enable-modules=YOUR,SELECTED,MODULE,LIST,HERE`
+While still in your command prompt window inside the Extras installation folder...

+1. Make sure your conda environment is active (if you used the Conda install method)
+2. Type `activate extras` if the environment was not active.
+3. Type `python server.py --enable-modules=YOUR,SELECTED,MODULE,LIST,HERE`
-2. The Extras server will load up, and after a while it will show you a URL at the end.
-On local installs, this defaults to `http://localhost:5100`.
+4. Extras server will load.
+5. After a while it will show you a URL at the end.
+For local installs, this defaults to `http://localhost:5100`.
-3. Copy the API URL.
+6. Copy the API URL.

 ### Connect ST to the Extras server

-1. Start your SillyTavern server
+1. Start your SillyTavern server, and view the SillyTavern interface in your browser.
 2. Open the Extensions panel (via the 'Stacked Blocks' icon at the top of the page)
 3. Paste the API URL into the input box.
 4. Click `Connect`.